Judge caps breakout year with AL ROY honors

 The knocks against Judge are his 208 strikeouts -- only five times has a player whiffed more in one season -- and extended slump after winning the All-Star Home Run Derby.
 But he rebounded with a huge September when New York really needed it, leading the AL in homers (15), RBI (32), runs (29), on-base percentage (.463) and slugging percentage (.889).

-Judge is also a contender for the league's Most Valuable Player Award, has become the nexus of New York's new generation of Baby Bombers and his No. 99 is the highest-selling jersey in the major leagues.
+Judge has become the nexus of New York's new generation of Baby Bombers and his No. 99 is the highest-selling jersey in the major leagues.